Seasons in India and their Months: Types & Characteristics

 Characteristics of Indian Seasons

 India boasts a vibrant tapestry of seasons, each offering a unique experience.
-Let’s explore them!
+Let’s explore some Indian seasons!

 • In India, mid-December to mid-March is regarded as the Winter Season.

-• The sun is traveling south of the equator.
+• The sun is travelling south of the equator.

 • North Feels the Chill: Winter paints northern India cool from November to February, with December and January being the frostiest.